marmelab/ra-auth-acl/README.md

 ## Dealing With Roles

-Instead of building the permissions list each time, you can store the role on the local storage or in a JSON Web Token, and request your permissions list at runtime:
+Instead of building the permissions list each time, you can store the role in the local storage or in a JSON Web Token, and request the permissions list at runtime:

 ```js
 // authProvider.js